 In addition to his journalism credentials, Drummond has also spent some time in the classroom.
 In the early 1990's, he left journalism temporarily, for a graduate degree in education and a brief career as a middle and high school teacher.
 His journalism and education interests merged in 1993, when he joined Education Week, where he spent six years as a senior editor and writer.

-Drummond joined NPR as the education editor in August 2000.
-Three years later, he became the senior editor of All Things Considered.
-In 2004, Drummond returned to the national desk to edit coverage of poverty and welfare, education, religion, and crime and punishment.
-He moved into his current position in 2007.
+Drummond joined NPR in 2000 as an editor on the national desk.
+In 2003, he became the senior editor of All Things Considered.
+He returned to the national desk in 2004 to edit coverage of poverty and welfare, education, religion, and crime and punishment.

-At NPR, his work has been honored with many of journalism's highest awards, including three Peabody Awards, two Alfred I. duPont Columbia University awards, the Robert F. Kennedy Journalism Award, and Edward R. Murrow awards.
+At NPR his work has been honored with many of journalism's highest awards, including three Peabody Awards, two Alfred I. DuPont-Columbia University awards, the Robert F. Kennedy Journalism Award, and the Edward R. Murrow Award.